erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 - "The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation..."

 <br>

 Shortly, Pod = Shared Context + Containers.
 <img src="/img/pods_simplified.png"  title="pods-simplified"/>

-As the quote above, pods are the smallest and fundamental workloads in Kubernetes.
-Therefore, <u>to be able to restart pods is extremely necessary to reach the level at which we want to be by accepting to spend tremendous effort unrelated to our core application.</u> For more details, see Kubernetes criticisms.
-[Let me google that for you](https://lmgtfy.com/?q=is+kubernetes+too+complicated)
+Since pods are the smallest and fundamental workloads in Kubernetes, <u>to be able to restart pods is extremely crucial/necessary to reach the level at which we want to be by accepting to spend tremendous effort unrelated to our core application.</u> ( [See Kubernetes criticisms](https://lmgtfy.com/?q=is+kubernetes+too+complicated) )

 <br>